Here is my 2018 piece in Indiana Theory Review about meter, function, and pitch class change.

-My recent collaboration with Ian Quinn in Music Perception, "Corpus-Derived Key Profiles are Not Transpositionally Equivalent" is here.
+My collaboration with Ian Quinn in Music Perception, "Corpus-Derived Key Profiles are Not Transpositionally Equivalent" is here.

 I am currently running a music cognition study at UMass called "A Stochastic Model of Musical Meter," an overview of which can be found here.